 Make Checkout Easy

-More so than on just about any other site, an eCommerce site’s user experience (UX) must be top-notch, and no process in eCommerce can ruin a shopper’s experience like a problematic or glitchy checkout.
+More so than on just about any other site, an ecommerce site’s user experience (UX) must be top-notch, and no process in eCommerce can ruin a shopper’s experience like a problematic or glitchy checkout.

 Checkout is the last interaction most customers will have with your site until their product arrives, so it will inform a considerable amount of their perception of your eCommerce presence.
 If your buyers have completed most of their buyer’s journey with you, why let them down at the last second?